Blisters between the toes

 1. Foam or gel wedges

-Foam and gel wedges keep the toes physically separated and cushion bony prominences.
-And the gel particularly absorbs much of the blister-causing shear via its shear modulus.
+Foam and gel (pictured) wedges keep the toes physically separated and cushion bony prominences.
+The silicone gel material absorbs a lot (repeat, a lot) of shear via its very low shear modulus.
 Interdigital wedges are almost always comfortable because the material is soft.
-But they can (though not always) move around and dislodge.
-Apart from the toes sitting close together, there's nothing actually holding them there.
-In addition, in-shoe conditions (sweat/grit) cause them to degrade fairly quickly, especially with rigorous activity.
+But they can dislodge and move around, because apart from the toes sitting close together, there's nothing actually holding them in place.
+In-shoe conditions (sweat/grit) cause them to degrade prematurely, especially foam wedges.
 These products are available at pharmacies and from some podiatrists.

 2. Silicone gel toe sleeve

 These are like a little sock for an individual toe and come either open or closed at one end.
-They offer less cushioning bulk (just because the bit between the toes is thinner) but the upside is they are more likely to stay in place because they are elasticised.
-They can be quite helpful for pinch blisters as the elasticity encapsulates and holds the soft tissue component of the toe together so it’s not getting "trodden on" as much with each step.
+The best ones have gel all around thereby providing 360 degree toe protection.
+Compared to the wedges above, they are more likely to stay in place because they are elasticised.
+The silicone gel material is the same so they still absorb a lot of blister-causing shear (in fact, silicone gel absorbs too much shear for the main weightbearing parts of the foot, but for toes they are perfect).
+They can be helpful for pinch blisters as the elasticity encapsulates and holds the soft tissue component of the toe together so it’s not getting "trodden on" as much with each step.
 But they will get sweaty and degrade over time, just like the wedges.
 Applying talcum powder to silicone devices after washing and drying will improve longevity.
+I highly recommend trying these for toe blisters and interdigital blisters.

 3. Otoform K wedge

 Otoform K is a moldable putty material that sets and holds its shape.
 Podiatrists use it frequently to achieve an even pressure along the entire interdigital space, in spite of even the most significant toe deformities.
 It's the best way to achieve even pressure - better than cushioning methods (above).
-The aim is not to straighten the toe as this would prove uncomfortable (and probably wouldn't work anyway), the aim is to avoid high focal pressure.
+The aim is either to get the toe to sit straighter; or if not, at least prevent high focal pressure by moulding the material to the intredigital space.
 You need to be standing while the material sets - because nonwieghtbearing toe alignment is always different to weightbearing alignment.
-The good thing about Otoform K is its long-lasting (months to years) and is easy to keep clean.
+The good thing about Otoform K is it's long-lasting (months to years) and is easy to keep clean.
 However, they aren’t always tolerated because they can feel hard and foreign.
+Watch this video to see this material in action.

 Tape can be used to reposition a toe, to encapsulate the soft tissue of the toe or just to protect the skin from rubbing.
 To reposition a toe eg: a curly toe that tucks in & under the next toe, you can tape it up & out so that it sits a bit straighter.
 But tape stretches and/or comes loose over time so it requires reapplication each day or sometimes several times a day depending on your activity.
 Because sweat is a constant threat to adhesion.
 For toes that suffer pinch blisters, often the fleshy underside of the toe is misshapen to the point where it can be almost triangular!
 Anything that can hold this soft tissue in and less triangular, means there’s less toe that the next toe can tread on – and that means less blisters.
 Here's a video on toe taping technique by Anna Beetham that may help.